You might want to group the people you follow into any of the types that we looked at in Day Three. Some examples might be

-To create a list on Twitter, go to the gear icon at the top right of the page.
-Select ‘Lists’, and you will see a page which will contain any lists you will make.
-Click on ‘Create list’, and you will be asked to name your new list and add a brief description.
+To create a list on Twitter, go to the list button in the menu.
+When you get there click on the ‘Create list’ button, and you will be asked to name your new list and add a brief description.
 This description will be very helpful if you now choose to make the list public, so others can find and subscribe to it.

 You will now be invited to search for people to add to your list.
 You can also add them later, by clicking on their @name and going to their profile.
-Next to the ‘Follow(ing)’ button, you will see the head and shoulders icon.
+Next to the ‘Follow(ing)’ button, you will see the notifications button and then three dots.
 If you click on this, you will see a menu containing the option ‘add or remove from lists’ (this is also where you can send them private Direct Messages, as in Day 4).
 While we’re on the topic of managing people, you can also block or report people using this menu, for example, if you are followed by a spam account or someone you don’t want following you.

-To view your lists, or those of other people, you can simply go to ‘lists’ on your ‘Me ‘ tab (one of the options across the top), and see only the tweets from the people in that list.
+To view your lists, or those of other people, you can simply go to ‘lists’ in the menu.

 If you’re keen to explore further, you might look at the following tips, or you might return to them later on, when you’ve been using Twitter for a while: